floridop/MNXB11-BASH/casestudy/README.md

 ├── data # contains the original data
 │   ├── README.md # info about the data and whre it can be retrieved │   └── smhi-opendata_1_52240_20200905_163726.csv # original data taken from SMHI, see the README.md file above
-└── result # contains examples of the final result and the command output
-    ├── clean1_smhi-opendata_1_52240_20200905_163726.csv  # output file result of the relative task ├── clean2_smhi-opendata_1_52240_20200905_163726.csv  # output file result of the relative task ├── original_smhi-opendata_1_52240_20200905_163726.csv  # original file: it matches ../data/smhi-opendata_1_52240_20200905_163726.csv
+├── result # contains examples of the final result and the command output │   ├── clean1_smhi-opendata_1_52240_20200905_163726.csv  # output file result of the relative task │   ├── clean2_smhi-opendata_1_52240_20200905_163726.csv  # output file result of the relative task │   ├── original_smhi-opendata_1_52240_20200905_163726.csv  # original file: it matches ../data/smhi-opendata_1_52240_20200905_163726.csv
-    ├── output_noerrors  # output of the script when a file path is passed as parameter ├── output_error_noparams # output of the script when no parameter is passed ├── output_error_dirnofile  # output of the script when passing a directory instead of a file ├── output_error_filenotfound  # output of the script when the data file does not exist └── rawdata_smhi-opendata_1_52240_20200905_163726.csv # output file final result.
+│   ├── output_noerrors  # output of the script when a file path is passed as parameter │   ├── output_error_noparams # output of the script when no parameter is passed │   ├── output_error_dirnofile  # output of the script when passing a directory instead of a file │   ├── output_error_filenotfound  # output of the script when the data file does not exist │   └── rawdata_smhi-opendata_1_52240_20200905_163726.csv # output file final result.
+└── production # Contains the same script but designed for production environment instead of education.
+    └── smhicleaner.sh # This version of the file writes less files and has better performance.
+It features also logs to a file.
+                         You are encouraged to use this version for the project.
 ```

 ### Tracking your progress